top of page

 There will be an internal rationalisation of the current offerings because payroll development for multiple products (like-for-like) is a substantial cost and will not improve.

 Originally, accounting and payroll were most often offered as separate products before the introduction of the software subscription model.
 As Accounting has had limited changes throughout the years, albeit for the introduction of GST, there was little requirement for updates; therefore, the user did not need to pay for upgrades.
 This scenario was radically different for payroll.
-Some DSPs decided to combine the two products providing a source of income using the "compulsory" payroll changes as the driver for paid upgrades.
+Some DSPs combined the two products, providing a source of income using the "compulsory" payroll changes as the driver for paid upgrades.
 Payroll must be kept up-to-date, which is not generally a requirement for Accounting.
 Since the introduction of GST, the most recent significant change is eInvoicing.

 Developing payroll software is expensive and requires substantial resources and extensive knowledge of the regulators' requirements.